samueliyanuoluwa/Data-Engineering/README.md

 Before you begin, make sure you have the following:

     - Amazon S3 account and a bucket containing your data in CSV format.
     - Snowflake account and necessary privileges to create a storage integration.
     - Power BI installed on your local machine.

-**Setup**
-1. Amazon S3
-Upload Data to S3 Bucket:
-Upload your CSV file(s) to an S3 bucket.
-2. Snowflake
-Create a Storage Integration:

-In Snowflake, create a storage integration to establish a connection to your S3 bucket.
-CREATE STORAGE INTEGRATION my_s3_integration
-TYPE = EXTERNAL_STAGE
-STORAGE_PROVIDER = S3
-ENABLED = TRUE
-STORAGE_ALLOWED_LOCATIONS = ('s3://your-bucket-name/');

-Certainly!
-Writing a README is a great way to guide users through the process of setting up and using your Amazon-Snowflake data integration.
-Here's a template you can use as a starting point.
-Feel free to customize it based on the specifics of your integration:

-Amazon-Snowflake Data Integration
-This repository provides a guide on integrating data from Amazon S3 into Snowflake, followed by data visualization using Power BI.

-Prerequisites
-Before you begin, make sure you have the following:

-Amazon S3 account and a bucket containing your data in CSV format.
-Snowflake account and necessary privileges to create a storage integration.
-Power BI installed on your local machine.
 Setup
 **1. Amazon S3**
     Upload Data to S3 Bucket: